weiji14/cryospheric-data-lakes/code/docker/README.md

 - Ideally, you have also configured yourself to be in the [dockers](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) group, otherwise use `sudo docker` instead of `docker`.

 ##### Build Example:
-Below example is for building the python3 image, assuming that your current working directory is in /code/docker:
+Below are the code you can use to build the python3/atom-beta docker images, assuming that your terminal's current working directory is in ../code/docker:

+`cd ~/path/to/antarctic-lakes-phd/code/docker`

 `docker build -f python3/Dockerfile -t icepy3 .`

-Example output:
+`docker build -f atom-hydrogen-beta/Dockerfile -t ahb .`

+Example output for building the python3 image,:

     Sending build context to Docker daemon   5.12kB Step 1/5 : FROM debian:buster-slim